instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 ## What's Next?

-`instructor` isn't just about data extraction, It's building a model, and presenting it to the LLM.
-Structured output is just the beginning.
-The untapped goldmine is skilled use of tools and apis.
+Here I want to show that `instructor`` isn’t just about data extraction.
+It’s a powerful framework for building a data model and integrating it with your LLM.
+Structured output is just the beginning — the untapped goldmine is skilled use of tools and APIs.

-I believe collaboration between experts users and AI engineers is what will bring out that expertise.
-If you're interested, visit [useinstructor.com](https://useinstructor.com) and take our survey.
-Together, let's create tools that are as brilliant as the minds that use them.
+I believe collaboration between domain experts and AI engineers the key to enable advanced tool use.
+I’ve been building a new tool on top of instructor that enables seamless collaboration and experimentation on LLMs with structured outputs.
+If you’re interested, visit [useinstructor.com](https://useinstructor.com) and take our survey to join the waitlist.
+Together, let’s create tools that are as brilliant as the minds that use them.